IanC27/ilo_nimi_pi_toki_pona/README.md

 ### V1.1
 - added working firefox version branch
-- text box is selected and any text inside is highlighted by default when you open the popup
+- text box is selected by default when you open the popup any text inside is highlighted on translate
 - fixed the options page which did not display the saved language setting

 ### V1.0